triton-inference-server/python_backend/inferentia/README.md

 the number of neuron cores to be a proper multiple of the instance count.

+#### Batching with Pytorch

+There are three flags related to batched inputs:

+1. `--max_batch_size`: If set to 0, then Triton server will send no batched requests.
+Otherwise, Triton will send batched requests up to specified `max_batch_size`.
+2. `--preferred_batch_size`: The preferred number of batches.
+To optimize performance, this is recommended to be multiples of engaged neuron cores.
+   For example, if each instance is using 2 neuron cores, `preferred_batch_size` could be 2, 4 or 6.
+3. `--disable_batch_requests_to_neuron`: Enable the non-default way for Triton to handle batched requests.
+Triton backend will send each request to neuron separately, irrespective of if the Triton server requests are batched.
+   This flag can be set with `max_batch_size` > 0, and is recommended when users want to optimize performance with models that do not perform well with batching without the flag.

 ### TensorFlow
 For TensorFlow, the model must be compiled for AWS Neuron.
 See [AWS Neuron TensorFlow](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/neuron-guide/neuron-frameworks/tensorflow-neuron/tutorials/index.html